flayzer/TrueNAS-Scale/Installing Plex Media Server.md

 Follow these steps to install and configure Plex Media Server on TrueNAS:

 ## Prepare the Storage
-We are going to need three different storage volumes.
+We are going to need three different datasets.
 Create these datasets in whichever pool you like.
 - Transcode Volume
 - Data Volume
 - Config Volume